d00fer/rough/readme.md

-# A little roughlike game for Jan
+# A little roguelike game for Jan